 The proposed amendment was adopted as an emergency rule at the June 2013 Regents meeting, effective June 30, 2013.
-A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on July 10, 2013.
+A Notice of Emergency Adoption and

+Proposed Rule Making was published in the State Register on July 10, 2013.
 The proposed amendment was readopted as an emergency action at the September and November 2013 Regents meetings and at the January 2014 Regents meeting.
 During this time, the State Education Department has continued to work closely with the Justice Center and the other State oversight agencies on implementing the provisions of Chapter 501 since it became effective June 30, 2013.

 As a result of further discussions with the Justice Center and other State oversight agencies, the January emergency rule was repealed and the proposed amendment was revised and adopted as an emergency rule at the February 2014 Regents meeting, effective February 11, 2014.
 A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on February 26, 2014.
-It is anticipated that the proposed rule will be presented for permanent adoption at the April 28-29, 2014 Regents meeting.
-However, since the February emergency rule will expire on April 11, 2014, another emergency action is necessary at the March Regents meeting in order to ensure that the emergency rule remains continuously in effect until it can be adopted and take effect as a permanent rule.
+Subsequent emergency adoption was taken at the March 2014 Regents meetings to ensure that the February emergency rule remains continuously in effect until it can be adopted and take effect as a permanent rule.
+Following the February 26, 2014 publication of the Notice of Emergency Adoption and Revised Rule Making, the Department received no comments on the revised proposed amendment.
+Therefore, an Assessment of Public Comment is not required and no changes to the proposed amendment are needed.
 A copy of the proposed amendment is attached.
 Supporting materials are available upon request from the Secretary to the Board of Regents.